Saturday, May 4, 2024

 At some point, the flame piece was replaced with a version without pins because with the dragon being long retired, there was no need for them.
 The change seemed to come pretty late, though, since I had a good supply of flames that were compatible with the dragon from collecting contemporary sets in my childhood (I started in 2009).

 I really like the old LEGO animals and the dragon is very charming.
 These days, dragons are always brick-built and may only have custom creature sculpts for the heads, or else they're small single pieces.
-The last dragon to be composed fully of exclusive creature parts released in 2013, reusing pieces that had already existed from a prior Castle theme.
+The last dragon to be composed fully of exclusive creature parts was Smaug in 2014 within the licensed The Hobbit trilogy sets.

 Now, to the things I built for them.